 And read those books I recommended.
 ASAP!
 I have included links to both books below as well as links to self help groups.

 Let's Try This Again!

 - Codependents Anonymous

 ACA (ACoA) Adult Children of Alcoholics World Service Organization, Inc.

 Friends and families of problem drinkers find understanding and support at Al-Anon meetings.

 Chat rooms for chatters at the former About.com Alcoholism site.

 These are just a few more things I'd like to add about codependency before I turn you loose on your own personal research.

 1. The treatment for codependency is debated.
 Some believe that it is a temporary condition that can be treated and moved past.
 Some (myself included) believe that it is more like addiction or a mental disorder that requires lifelong treatment, either through 12 step support or maintenance mental health support.
 You make your own choice.
 I have "relapsed" in my codependency when I stopped going to meetings and thought I was "cured."
 This convinced me I'll always need support.

-The journey of recovery from Codependency is one of the most raw and painful things I've ever gone through.
-It takes guts, and humility, and open-mindedness, and a lot of self forgiveness.
+The journey of recovery from codependency is one of the most raw and painful things I've ever gone through.
+It takes guts, humility, open-mindedness, and a lot of self-forgiveness.
 But it's the best thing I've ever done for myself.
 If you are truly codependent, it will be the best thing you ever did for yourself.
 Trust me.